lyra/embedded-form-glue/tests/README.md

 After this you may start the server and any of the frameworks in "development mode" and make the changes.

-Remember to restore the original strings before commiting any change
+Remember to restore the original strings before committing any change

 ```bash
 gulp devReplaceKeys --restore